Speaking routine guide · Updated March 30, 2026

 How to Improve Spoken English with Words You Already Know

 One of the biggest myths in language learning is that you need a much bigger vocabulary before you can start speaking better.
-In reality, many learners already know enough words to begin — they just have not trained those words for fast use.
+In reality, many learners already know enough words to begin — they just have not used those words out loud, often enough, to make them fast.
+Stop studying.
+Start using.

 中文理解:口语变好不一定先靠“背更多词”,而往往先靠把已有词汇练成更快的提取和更顺的短句。